-- report to your manager: - o any attempts to bribe, threaten or otherwise inappropriately influence you - o any offers of money or favours you get - notify your manager and Human Resources if you may be involved in selecting someone you know personally outside work or are related to - do not ask for or accept bribes or incentives of any sort.
+- report to your manager: - any attempts to bribe, threaten or otherwise inappropriately influence you - o any offers of money or favours you get - notify your manager and human resources if you may be involved in recruiting someone you know personally outside work or are related to - do not ask for or accept bribes or incentives of any sort.
 The Bribery Act 2010 makes it an offence to offer, promise or give a bribe.
-It also makes it an offence to request, agree to receive or accept a bribe. - do not accept money or any other reward for the work you do for the Council, apart from what the Council pays you.
-In law it is presumed you are guilty of corruption if you accept money or any other reward from anyone who has, or might have contracts with the Council, unless you can prove otherwise.
-(There are limited exceptions to this rule where authorisation is obtained - please see section 6 below and the local conditions of service part 3, paragraph 6.3); - avoid putting yourself in debt to someone where this would be likely to or could be seen to influence your work
+It also makes it an offence to request, agree to receive or accept a bribe. - do not accept money or any other reward for the work you do for the council, apart from what the council pays you.
+In law it is presumed you are guilty of corruption if you accept money or any other reward from anyone who has, or might have contracts with the council, unless you can prove otherwise.
+There are limited exceptions to this rule where authorisation is obtained - please see section 6 below and the local conditions of service part 3, paragraph 6.3.

-- if you are aware of an employee or member of the public acting improperly consult your manager or another departmental manager.
-If this is difficult, then contact a member of the Audit and Investigation team for a confidential discussion (and/or refer to the Council's 'whistle blowing' policy, available on the Council's intranet or from Human Resources) - follow any procedures you are given if your job involves handling or holding clients' money or other possessions - hand in any lost property that comes into your possession - always consult and follow the Council's financial procedure rules including any devolved procedures which are current at the time - you must also be aware of and, where relevant, follow the Council's bribery and counter fraud policy which is available on the Council's intranet or from Human Resources.
+- avoid putting yourself in debt to someone where this would be likely to or could be seen to influence your work - if you are aware of an employee or member of the public acting improperly consult your manager or another departmental manager.
+If this is difficult, then contact a member of the Audit and Investigation team for a confidential discussion and or refer to the council's Whistleblowing Policy, available on the intranet or from Human Resources - follow any procedures you are given if your job involves handling or holding clients' money or other possessions - hand in any lost property that comes into your possession - always consult and follow the council's financial procedure rules including any devolved procedures which are current at the time - you must also be aware of and, where relevant, follow the council's Bribery and Counter Fraud Policy which is available on the intranet.
 You also have a responsibility to report breaches or suspected breaches of this policy.

-Any breach of the above requirements or any deliberate act of fraud or misuse of Council assets will be considered as gross misconduct and will lead to disciplinary action with the possibility of dismissal.
+Any breach of the above requirements or any deliberate act of fraud or misuse of council assets will be considered as gross misconduct and will lead to disciplinary action with the possibility of dismissal.

-6 Conflict of interest
+Conflict of interest

-There may be occasions where there is scope for conflict between the Council's interests and your own.
+There may be occasions where there is scope for conflict between the council's interests and your own.
 You must not allow your private interests or beliefs to conflict with your professional duty.

 You must not misuse your official position or information acquired in the course of your employment to further your private and personal interest or the interests of others.
-Private and personal interests include those of your family as well as those arising through membership of, or association with clubs, societies or other organisations, such as the Freemasons and voluntary bodies.
+Private and personal interests include those of your family as well as those arising through membership of, or association with clubs, societies, or other organisations, such as the Freemasons and voluntary bodies.
 It is important for conflicts of interest to be clearly seen.